Thomas Fremantle, 3rd Baron Cottesloe: Shooting career

-Fremantle made the Queen's Final again in 1893 and in 1921.
-He first competed in the English Eight, the match rifle team representing England in the international competition for the Elcho Shield, in 1885.
+A 1956 obituary described Fremantle as "one of the finest shots Britain has ever known".
+He made the final of the Queen's Prize again in 1893 and in 1921.
+He first competed for the English Eight, the match rifle team representing England in the international competition between the Home Nations for the Elcho Shield, in 1885.
 He went on to be part of the team for over sixty years, acting as a firer for 27 years, as its wind coach, and as its captain from 1920 until 1954.
 In June 1899, he captained a Great Britain team in the International Rifle Match, held at The Hague in Holland.
 Great Britain placed seventh out of eight teams: their poor performance was blamed on difficult range conditions, their choice of the Lee–Metford service rifle, and their decision to focus on shooting from the standing position.
 (Note: Cornfield 1987; The North West Post, 24 June 1899 (for the date and the rifles).)

-Fremantle also captained the victorious Great Britain team in the 1902 Palma Match, held at Rockliffe near Ottawa in Canada, (Note: Roberts 1979; Barde 1961 (for the 1903 result).) and the Great Britain team which placed second in the match at Bisley the following year.
+Fremantle also captained the victorious Great Britain team in the 1902 Palma Match, contested at Rockliffe near Ottawa between Great Britain, the United States, Canada, Australia and Ireland, and the Great Britain team which placed second in the match at Bisley the following year.
+(Note: The Times, 20 July 1956; Barde 1961 (for the 1903 result).)
 He was also captain of the British team, which included Arthur Fulton and P. W. Richardson, for the 1908 International Match, held at Bisley.
 Great Britain placed second, 34 points behind the United States and 59 points ahead of Canada: Fremantle credited the American victory to their use of novel aperture rearsights, while the American captain described the British team as the strongest he had competed against.

 From 1887, Fremantle began to conduct research into ballistics, together with the engineer William Ellis Metford and Henry St John Halford, another aristocratic rifleman who became his mentor.
-Halford built a 1000 yd rifle range on his family estate at Wistow in Leicestershire, including an iron target and a ballistic pendulum hut.
+Halford built a 1000 yd rifle range on his family estate, Wistow Hall, in Leicestershire, including an iron target and a ballistic pendulum hut.
+(Note: A ballistic pendulum is used to measure the momentum, and thereby the velocity, of rounds impacting it.)
 There, he, Fremantle and Metford carried out experiments into the trajectories of rounds fired from different weapons at up to 2000 yd, the results of which led to the adoption of breech-loading rifles by the British military in place of muzzle-loading weapons.